esnet/pond/README.md

 # Typescript

 This library, as of 1.0 alpha, is now written entirely in Typescript.
-As a result, we recommend that it is used in a Typescipt application.
+As a result, we recommend that it is used in a Typescript application.
 However, that is not a requirement.

 The [documentation](http://software.es.net/pond/#/) website is generated from the Typescript definitions and so will provide type information.
 While especially useful when building a Typescript application,